Welcome to today's edition of the Rush 24-7 podcast.

 She's been a senator and secretary of state.

-She got twice the resume Obama ever had.
+She's got twice the resume Obama ever had.

-She is tan rested and ready.
+She is tanned-rested and ready.

-And there are Democrats right now thinking Well, their first thought is we hope that things aren't so bleak that we need to entertain this.
+And there are Democrats right now thinking, well, their first thought is we hope that things aren't so bleak that we need to entertain this.

 But you tell me how things get better.